rollyourown-xyz/general-feedback/.gitea/ISSUE_TEMPLATE.md

 ## Question or other feedback

-Use this part of the template to ask us a general question about this project or to give us geneal feedback other than suggesting a new project or module.
+Use this part of the template to ask us a general question about this project or to give us general feedback other than suggesting a new project or module.

 ### Your feedback or question